SRGBmods/QMK-Binaries/README.md

 # Help with these binaries / user plugin creation #

 **This firmware is not "officially" supported by SignalRGB, QMK or any other software development team but by the moderator team of SignalRGB.
-Support can be provided either on the Github repository ([**Issues**](https://github.com/SRGBmods/QMK-Binaries/issues)) here or the QMK channels of this** [**Discord**](https://discord.com/invite/J5dwtcNhqC) **(Discord will be faster in most cases)**, after joining this specific Discord go to the #roles channel and assign yourself the QMK role.
-This will allow you to interact with the QMK group / support mods of the server.
+Support can be provided either on the Github repository ([**Issues**](https://github.com/SRGBmods/QMK-Binaries/issues)) here or the QMK channels of this** [**Discord**](https://discord.gg/signalrgb) **(Discord will be faster in most cases)**, after joining this specific Discord go #QMK channels, This will allow you to interact with the QMK group / support mods of the server.

 **Please keep support requests to either of those locations only, thanks!**